-If you are a Cross Dresser want to meet or talk with like-minded people, we can help!
+If you are a Cross Dresser & want to meet or talk with like-minded people, we can help!

 C.T.A. has members all over the U.S. who have turned to us for assistance to learn more about "coming out", where to purchase clothes, shoes, wigs, breast prosthesis, etc., that will fit larger "women".
-Or where to get information about cosmetics, fash night clubs where we cosmetics, fashion, welcome.....
+Or where to get information about cosmetics, fashion, night clubs where we are welcome.....

 Send us your name & address, & we will send information re: membership.
-For only \$25, yearly, you will receive our "All The Beautiful People!" monthly newsletter (20 pages+), & other helpful information other helpful information.
+For only \$25, yearly, you will receive our "All The Beautiful People!" monthly newsletter (20 pages+), & other helpful information.